 Early Text Cultures

-Early Text Cultures is a multi-disciplinary project created for discussion of common and similar text types—defined by formal, thematic, or sociocultural features—across ancient and pre-modern text cultures.
-The project is intended to help students of different regions of the pre-modern world to meet and exchange ideas without being confined to the conventional discourses of particular disciplines.
+Early Text Cultures is a multi-disciplinary project that engages with the shared formal, thematic, and sociocultural features of texts across ancient and pre-modern cultures worldwide.
+The project is intended to facilitate innovative research into these text cultures by enabling students to meet and exchange ideas beyond the conventional discourses of particular fields.

-The project is run by graduate students and early-career researchers at the University of Oxford, and is open to anyone interested in cross-cultural and inter-disciplinary discussion of early text types.
+The project is run by graduate students and early-career researchers from Oxford and beyond, and is open to anyone interested in cross-cultural and inter-disciplinary discussion of early texts.
 We maintain a regularly updated list of past events, and anyone is welcome to suggest a new text type for discussion.